jaypark722/jaypark722/README.md

 <h3>💻 What I Do</h3>
 <p>
-🔧 Develop solutions and scripts using Python, Bash, and PowerShell<br>
+🔧 Develop solutions and scripts in Python, Bash, and PowerShell for automation and security tasks<br>
-☁️ Work with virtualization platforms like VMware and GNS3<br>
+☁️ Configure and secure cloud and virtualized environments using VMware, Virtualbox, and GNS3<br>
-🤖 Automate repetitive security tasks and system management<br>
+🤖 Use SIEM and HIDS tools to automate threat detection and incident response<br>
-🐧 Use Linux and Windows extensively for system hardening and network defense
+🐧 Harden and manage systems on Windows, Linux, and Kali Linux for system hardening and network defense
 </p>

 <h3>🔍 What Drives Me</h3>